 Note: z80asm does not recognise binary constants in the form supported by SkoolKit (e.g. %10101010).
-If your skool file contains any such constants, the % characters will have to be replaced by @ (e.g. @10101010) after conversion to ASM format.
+If your skool file contains any such constants, the % characters must be replaced by @ (e.g. @10101010) after conversion to ASM format.

-The following sections give examples of how to use each of these assemblers to create binary (raw memory) files or tape files that can be used with an emulator.
+The following sections give examples of how to use each of these assemblers to create a binary (raw memory) file or a tape file that can be used with an emulator.

-4.1 pasmo
+5.1 Using pasmo